Menu of Interventions

 - Increased prevalence of anti-speciesist values

-This category refers to influencing funding toward animal advocacy organizations or individuals, as well as startups or other companies working on alternatives to animal products.
-This can include influencing investors to support the development and implementation of innovative solutions to promote plant-based living or animal welfare, influencing government funding for plant-based and animal welfare initiatives, and lobbying funders or governments to divest from industries that are harmful to animals.
+This category refers to influencing investors to support the development and implementation of solutions to promote plant-based living or animal welfare and to divest from industries that harm animals.

 Expected outcome(s):